hugheaves/solo-led-control/README.md

 # Installation
 **Warning: This process will install a non-standard version of 3DR Solo ArduCopter v1.5.3 firmware on your solo.**

-These instructions are written for users already familar with SSH, file transfer, executing scripts, etc.
+These instructions are written for users already somewhat familiar with SSH, file transfer, executing scripts, etc.

 1. Download the following files:
 [install_led_control.sh](https://raw.githubusercontent.com/hugheaves/solo-led-control/v0.0.3/install_led_control.sh)